MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/list-of-prerequisite-checks.md

 _Applies to: CAS, primary site_

-Starting in version 2403, resource access policies workspace is removed and are no longer supported.
+Starting in version 2403, resource access policies workspace is removed and is no longer supported.
 The co-management resource access workload is defaulted to Intune.

 Remove the certificate registration point site system role and all policies for company resource access features: